 God did not stir up all His wrath.

-Certainly there is God’s wrath displayed in the plagues sent upon Egypt, which the psalm details.
-Flies, Locusts, Blood, Hail.
+Certainly there is a portion of God’s wrath displayed in the plagues sent upon Egypt.
+Flies, locusts, blood, hail.
 DEATH.

 But He did not stir up ALL His wrath.

-God’s wrath will be fully stirred up.
-ALL of His wrath and fury.
+God’s wrath will be fully stirred up at the return of our King.

 On the cross at Golgotha, Jesus drank that cup of the wrath of God.
-He drank it fully and completely.
-Jesus bore the punishment for sin.
+He drank it fully and completely, bearing the punishment for sin.
 For His people, for us.
 So that we no longer have to face God’s wrath at the return of the conquering King.

 What a better story we have!